meppe/ros-ort/README.md

 For nvidia-docker you need an NVIDIA-driver and a GPU.
 If you want to use a CPU only, exchamge the ```nvidia-docker``` command in the shell scripts with simply ```docker```

+Once you have met the above extrendencies, clone this repository and initialize the submodules using ```git submodule update --init --recursive``.

 1. ROS core
 	The ROS core node.
 Start by running the script ```./run_roscore.sh```